abaskin/ESPConfig/README.md

 the EEPROM has not been written yet.
 In the case where you would like to handle reading and writing the data yourself, call `read` with the data in a JSON string and call `toJSON` to get the data to store as required.
 This facilitates using with another library that also writes to the EEPROM.
+The flags passed to ArduinoJson in the library.json file allow for comments to be used configuration files stored in the filesystem if used with PlatformIO.

 ## Supported Value Types